 - Currently enrolled in a NYS EMT-Basic class (see EMT classes at MCC)

 - Have plans to enroll in a NYS EMT-Basic class within the next 3 months

 If you’re not currently an EMT, you may still apply for membership with us.
-We will either hold your application on-file or approve you as an active member of Henrietta Ambulance with the understanding that you will be enrolling in an EMT program in the very near future.
+We will either hold your application on-file or approve you as an active member of CHS Healthcare with the understanding that you will be enrolling in an EMT program in the very near future.
 During this time, you will be able to start observing at our agency and learn some of the basic functions of our operations.

 For more information on becoming an EMT in New York State, click here.

 There are other requirements prior to becoming a medic.
 You must possess a current CPR card (BLS for the Healthcare provider) and complete training on other topics including HIPAA, Bloodborne Pathogens, Child Protection, NIMS and HAZMAT.

 Our training department offers all new members an extensive and detailed training manual that details the specific requirements for clearing as a medic at CHS Healthcare.
 The program is broken down into “levels” that allow you to start out small and grow through the levels as you gain knowledge and confidence.

 More About the BLS EMT Role